Someday in the past, he will find her...

 Even if you have Single-Target Sexuality

-, you just might give up after finding out that your One True Love lives in a different time period, but that doesn't stop Richard Collier (Christopher Reeve
+, you just might give up after finding out that your One True Love lives in a different time period, but that doesn't stop the playwright and writer Richard Collier (Christopher Reeve

 ), who, for lack of a better description, manages to psych himself back in time